asnaqsys/asnaqsys.github.io/manuals/enhancements/enhancing-ui/showing-non-displayfile-page.md

 ---
-title: "Showing a Non-DisplayFile Pages"
+title: "Showing a Non-DisplayFile Page"
 description: "Learn how to show Non-DisplayFile Page in your application without using display files, enhancing flexibility and user interface design."
 ---